OutSystems/docs-product/src/security/impact-factory-settings.md

 A Content Security Policy (CSP) helps to prevent attacks from untrusted sources.
 Your policy should detect and mitigate these attacks.

-For OutSystems to adhere to security guidelines, the forced usage of these directives was removed.
+For OutSystems to adhere to security guidelines, the use of unsafe-inline and unsafe-eval directives is now optional.
 These changes in behavior are controlled by Factory Configuration settings.
-By default the settings are enabled and set to True, meaning the platform enforces the usage of the following directives:
+By default the settings are enabled and set to True, meaning the platform adds these directives.

-* unsafe-inline
-* unsafe-eval

 <div class="warning" markdown="1">